 The war destroyed the livestock and lands of the Hmong.
 The U.S. sponsored some food drops of fifty tons of rice a day – this amount of rice would feed about 100,000 Hmong.
 But dropping food so people could survive was not a long-term solution for anyone.

-In February 1973, the Vientiane Agreement was signed, which called for a cease-fire in Lao and a coalition government; this also ended the U.S. air support.
+In February 1973, the Vientiane Agreement was signed, which called for a cease-fire in Lao and a coalition government, ending U.S. air support.
 At this time, the American relief programs also ceased, and the new Laotian regime considered the Hmong as enemies of the state.

-About 1,000 to 3,000 Hmong of mainly the high-ranking army officers, the U.S. helped airlift them and their families to Thailand.
+About 1,000 to 3,000 Hmong of, mainly high-ranking army officers, the U.S. helped airlift them and their families to Thailand.
 But thousands more who had helped fight with the Americans or remained neutral were left behind in a ravaged country controlled by the North Vietnamese.

 Many of the Hmong feared retribution, famine, and even death.
-Because they feared for their lives, they chose to make the hazardous journey to Thailand on foot, hiding in the jungles and walking mainly at night to cross the Mekong River, which borders Laos and Thailand.
+Because they feared for their lives, they made the hazardous journey to Thailand on foot, hiding in the jungles and walking mainly at night to cross the Mekong River, which borders Laos and Thailand.

 Many Hmong died from disease, starvation, exposure, and even drowning during this journey to Thailand.